 Residential development on sites within the defined settlement boundary for Tarvin will be acceptable where it meets other relevant policies in the Plan.
-This applies to infill sites and redevelopment of existing previously developed sites and other sites within the defined settlement boundary.
+This applies to both infill sites and redevelopment of existing residential properties.
 The Settlement boundary is shown at Figure 1.